srl-labs/containerlab/docs/manual/codespaces.md

 ### Authenticating with ghcr.io container registry

-While we still live in a world where vendor' Network OS images are not available in the public container registries, you might want to push the images you've built to your GitHub container registry as a `private` image.
-That way you get to benefit from building the image once and reusing it across different labs while keeping the image private.
+If you happen to have a _private_ image that you want to use in Codespaces you can push this image to your personal GitHub registry.

-To do that you need to authenticate with the `read:packages` entitlement against the GitHub registry.
+To be able to access a private image you would need to (re)authenticate with the `read:packages` token entitlement against the GitHub registry.
+Thankfully, it is a matter of a copy-paste exerceise.

 First, unset the existing token and request the one with `read:packages` capability:

 ```bash
 unset GITHUB_TOKEN && gh auth refresh -s read:packages
 ```

-Then you can login to the registry using the token:
+You will be prompted to authenticate with your GitHub account and the new token will be generated for you.
+Then you can login to the registry using the newly acquired token:

 ```bash
 gh auth token | \